MikalDev/fattennwjs/README.md

 # fattennwjs
- Fatten C3 nwjs mac files from a x86 nwjs app and a arm nwjs
+ Fatten C3 nwjs mac files from a x86 nwjs app and a arm nwjs (when exporting from C3 export both Intel and ARM versions of nwjs)

  To make this available on the command line,